What Happens When You Overprice Your Home?

 by Rita Boswell

-Well-maintained home for sale in a Westerville Ohio neighborhood with strong curb appeal
+Well-maintained Central Ohio home prepared for sale with strong curb appeal

 Quick Answer